 - Some social enterprises recruit people in a community to produce products.
 They then help sell it and return the profits to the community, for example, by providing fair compensation or by building education and health facilities.

-- The Faire Collection is a good example, where it employs disadvantaged people in developing countries and offers fair wages.
+- The Faire Collection is a good example.
+It employs disadvantaged people in developing countries and offers fair wages.

 - Others may provide affordable capital to encourage entrepreneurship in economically disadvantaged communities.
 So, with entrepreneurship, they can support their income and the community around them.